- Nicole Lizée Zeiss After Dark: SESQUIE for Canada’s 150th

 - Shostakovich Symphony No. 9

-The April 28, 2021 concert program at Carnegie Hall’s Stern Auditorium / Perelman Stage will open with Canadian composer Nicole Lizée’s Zeiss after Dark which evokes the cinematographic effect of the Zeiss lens used to film intimate scenes lit only by candles.
-The piece will initiate the audience to the program’s theme through a contemplation of perspectives and filters.
+As noted by Maestro Shelley, the NAC Orchestra’s Carnegie Hall appearance in April will open with Nicole Lizée’s beautifully profound Zeiss After Dark, which evokes the cinematographic effect of the Zeiss lens, used to film intimate scenes lit only by candles.
+The piece will lead the audience to the program’s theme through a contemplation of perspectives and filters.

-It will be followed by two works that speak to the idea of freedom of speech, disruption and politics: Korngold’s Violin Concerto and Shostakovich’s Symphony No. 9.
-Austrian-Jewish composer Erich Korngold fled to the United States during World War II where he stood staunchly against oppression and became an influential composer for Hollywood films.
-James Ehnes will perform his Violin Concerto, a victorious response to the fall of the Nazi regime that also marked the return of Korngold’s music to the concert hall.
+Her piece will be followed by two works that speak to the idea of freedom of speech and the political implications of its disruption.
+Erich Korngold fled to the United States during World War II, where he stood staunchly against oppression and became an influential composer for Hollywood films.
+Korngold's Concerto in D Major, Opus 35 will be performed by powerhouse violinist James Ehnes.

-In another act of defiance, Shostakovich’s Symphony No 9. was not the grand work celebrating Stalin’s regime that the dictatorship had expected.
-Instead, Shostakovich took a subversive, satirical approach, delivering a spirited work filled with humour rather than heroism.
-The undercurrent of disruption was noted and the work was banned for the rest of Stalin’s life.
+Shostakovich’s Symphony No. 9 was expected by Stalin to be a grand work celebrating his regime, but instead the composer took a subversive, satirical approach, delivering a spirited work filled with humor rather than heroism, and this disruptive message commended the work to obscurity for the rest of Stalin’s life.